azshjones12/EventManagement3/README.md

-# Event Management System Project
+# Get Together: An Event Management System Project

 ### *Final Project for Promineo Tech Back End Software Development Bootcamp*

-The purpose of this project is to create an event management application.
+Get Together is a RESTful API that allows family and friends to plan and manage events.
+Users can create events, add attendees to events and add tasks for events to manage their to-do lists.

 ### Technologies
 * Java Version 1.8.0_251